Cointopay/X-Cart/README.txt

 2) Unzip the coin to pay plugin
 3) Redirect to admin area of your website and from left menu Click on Store setup >> Cache Management
 4) Click on start button in front of Re-deploy the store option
+5) Click on My Addons from the left menu.
+6) Find Cointopay in list and Click on Cointopay  “ON”  button, it will be added to cart of my addons.
+7) Click on apply changes from the left  menu of My addons page.
-5) Now click on Store setup >> payment methods
+8) Now click on Store setup >> payment methods
-6) On payment methods page Click on Add payment method and search for coin to pay and click install button
+9) On payment methods page Click on Add payment method and search for coin to pay and click install button
-7) After installation you will be redirected to Coin to pay settings page insert your merchant id, security code, api key and select coin for user transactions
+10) After installation you will be redirected to Coin to pay settings page insert your merchant id, security code and select coin for user transactions
-8) Make sure to activate the payment method
+11) Make sure to activate the payment method
-9) If you want to configure coin to pay after installation then click on Store setup >> payment methods.
+12) If you want to configure coin to pay after installation then click on Store setup >> payment methods.
-10) Click on configure button in front of coin to pay from list of online methods.
+13) Click on configure button in front of coin to pay from list of online methods.

 ### Testing